AliceWonderMiscreations/SimpleCA/MX-Server.md

 three years, I recommend you generate a fresh private key and X.509 certificate about once a year.
 When you do use DNSSEC with DANE, this needs to be carefully done or there could be a temporary loss of service.

+First use this script to create the new private key and public X.509 certificate.
+Create a new TLSA record for TCP Port 25 containing the new fingerprint, but leave the old TLSA record in place.
+For a time, you will be serving two TLSA records with DANE fingerprints.

+Once at least twice the TTL you use for the TLSA record has passed, then you may put the new private key / public X.509 certificate into service.

+Personally however I recommend waiting for twice the TTL plus a calendar week.
+Waiting for an additional week gives plenty of time for caching recursive resolvers that do not precisely follow the rules to properly update their cached values for the TLSA records.
+It is then safe to switch your SMTP server software to start using the new private key and public X.509 TLS certificate.

+Once your SMTP server software has been updated to use the new private key and X.509 certificate, you can immediately remove the old TLSA record that has the old fingerprint.
+The old private / public key has now been taken out of service.

+### Encryption Note

+A private / public key pair on an SMTP server does *not* provide end to end encryption, it only provides for hop to hop encryption and then only for the hop going from the SMTP server sending the message to your MX server and then only *sometimes*.

+If your MX server is not protected by DNSSEC plus DANE according to RFC 7672 then it is possible for malicious third party actors to force the connection to downgrade to plain text.

+If the SMTP server sending a message to your MX server does not enforce RFC 7672 then it is possible for a malicious third party actor to force the connection to downgrade to plain text.

+When your users need to communicate through e-mail with the expectation of end- to-end encryption, your users should use either S/MIME or OpenPGP to achieve that goal.

+### OCSP Note

+The self-signed certificate produced by the shell script here does not support any time of certificate revokation.

+SMTP servers do not usually check for certificate revocation.

+If the private key is ever compromised, the proper way to revoke the X.509 certificate is to replace the DANE TLSA record.